 #

-Stop the pipeline
+// Stop all pipeline processing

 await _pipeline.StopAsync();